mmendesas/jenkins-local/README.md

 <img src="docs/imgs/jenkins-controller.png" alt=“jenkins-controller” width="500">

+1. Update `.env.jenkins` with your data using env.template

-1. From `/jenkins-local` root folder, you can run the command:
+2. From `/jenkins-local` root folder, you can run the command:

    **`$ ./scripts/run.sh`**

-2. Go to your controller at [http://localhost:8787](http://localhost:8787)
+3. Go to your controller at [http://localhost:8787](http://localhost:8787)

-3. Open `admin > __jenkins-jobs` and Build the job
+4. Open `admin > __jenkins-jobs` and Build the job

-4. Go to `Dashboard` and you can see some examples
+5. Go to `Dashboard` and you can see some examples

 ## How it works?